 The gruesome film by James Wan, Insidious took on the second place where at one particular scene heart rates rose to a shocking 133 beats per minute.
 The other movies that followed it were The Conjuring, Hereditary, Paranormal Activity, It Follows, The Conjuring 2, The Babadook, The Descent, and The Visit.

 Three of James Wan’s movies were in the top ten, which ultimately makes him the King of Horror!
-It must be noted, however, that the study included the top 50 titles from platforms like IMDb and Rotten Tomatoes, and Reddit.
+It must be noted, however, that the study included the top 50 titles from platforms like IMDb, Rotten Tomatoes, and Reddit.
 This is one reason why most of the movies included in the test are relatively modern.